jet/propulsion/DOCUMENTATION.md

 # Checkpoints

-The ChangeFeedProcessor mechanism guarantees that all events written to the store will be observed at least once per Consumer Group Name (referred to as a Processor Name in the MS documentation).
+The ChangeFeedProcessor mechanism guarantees that all events written to the store will be observed at least once per Consumer Group.

-Note that there is no relationship between the checkpoint position and any derived state; the sole control is that checkpoints can only ever advance when all events across all streams within a given batch of items from the feed have been (successfully) processed by the handler.
+Note that there is no relationship between the checkpoint position and any derived state; the sole control is that checkpoints can only ever advance when all events across all streams within a given batch of items from the feed have been successfully reported as processed by the handler.

 <a name="resetting-checkpoints"></a>
 ## Resetting checkpoints